 Willshire is a tiny village located in the state of Ohio.
 With a population of 400 people and just one neighborhood, Willshire is the 706th largest community in Ohio.

-When you are in Willshire, you'll notice that it is more blue-collar than most other communities in America.
-35.54% of Willshire’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Willshire is a blue-collar town, with 35.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Willshire is a village of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Willshire who work in food service (19.28%), sales jobs (9.64%), and healthcare (7.83%).

 As is often the case in a small village, Willshire doesn't have a public transportation system that people use for their commute.